tldr-pages/tldr/pages/common/adb-forward.md

 # adb forward

-> Connect to an android device wirelessly.
+> Connect to an Android device wirelessly.
 > More information: <https://developer.android.com/tools/adb>.

 - Forward a TCP port: